angularsen/UnitsNet/Samples/SimpleConversionDemo.UWP.WinJS/README.md

 ## Test app: UWP WinJS and .NET 4.7.1

-Illustrates using `UnitsNet.WindowsRuntimeComponent` from an UWP JavaScript app.
+Illustrates using `OasysUnitsNet.WindowsRuntimeComponent` from an UWP JavaScript app.
 The Windows Runtime Component nuget can be consumed from C#, JavaScript and C++ UWP apps.